 The editor(s) will serve as an ex officio member of the AES Board and participates in its biannual meetings (at the annual meetings of the AAA and the Spring meeting of the AES).

 The new editor(s) will be responsible for four volume years of the journal (twelve issues from mid-2019 to mid-2023).
 The successful candidate(s) will be selected by mid-2018 so that they may arrange to attend orientation sessions on publishing at the 2018 annual meeting of the American Anthropological Association and shadow the current editor for a period of time.

 The successful candidate(s) will be expected to negotiate institutional support with his or her home institution – potentially including office space, course release, various forms of support in kind (telephone and internet access), and graduate student assistance.
 AES also provides (limited) support for these purposes, but the editorship itself is not a paid position.
 The selection of the editor(s) is not contingent on advance offers of institutional support, but the search committee encourages candidates – particularly at the finalist stage – to discuss the prospects concretely with their department chair and/or dean.
 The current editor, Niko Besnier (email@example.com), is available for questions from colleagues interested in the position.

-Members of the search committee are Marc Edelman (chair), Angelique Haugerud, Ken Guest and one other TBA.
+Members of the search committee are Marc Edelman (chair), Angelique Haugerud, Ken Guest and Jacqueline Solway.